 Tossing and turning at night: if you turn and toss a lot at night this might be an indicator that you are not getting comfortable sleep.
 And if your partner also turns and toss it means your mattress no longer reduces motion transfer and it needs replacing.

-Common Problems and Simple Ways to Improve a Mattress
+Common Problems and Simple Ways to Improve Your Mattress

 A mattress is an important investment given that we spend one-third of our lives sleeping.
 However, there are some problems you may encounter with your mattress. some of these problems may be common even with a new mattress so if you encounter them while your mattress still has a long way to go you need not to think of a replacement unless you know that your mattress has given you its service.

 Rapid mattress sagging

 When your mattress sag the most important thing is to find the cause.
 For instance, if it sags on the sides this might be as a result of you sitting on the sides putting your shoes on.
 Others like the king-size mattresses will sag at the center.
 To solve this, you need to flip the mattress on other sides for even wear and tear.
 For more information about fixing mattress sagging check out it here Fixing mattress sagging.